luweizhang/self-driving-car/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 My model is a convolutional neural network based off of the LeNet architecture.
-The Lenet architecture is a specific way of architecting a convolutional neural network which consists of something like the following:
+The Lenet architecture is a way of architecting a convolutional neural network which consists of a series of convlution layers, activation layers, and pooling layers, and finally a fully connected layer:

+Here is an example of what a RELU architecture might look like.
 INPUT => CONV => RELU => POOL => CONV => RELU => POOL => FC => RELU => FC

 Here are some details of my model architecture: